IlahaBashirova/holbertonschool-peer-tasks/peer-task.2/README.md

 - - flex: 0; 0 0 auto
 # Build a Flexbox Page
 - For building a webpage I would
-- - Put my header and footer in center only horizontally  using (justify -content)
+- - Put my header and footer horizontally (justify -content: space-between)
 - - My main section texts in a row using ( flex-direction: row)
 - - My main section would be in a center of the page ( justify-content: center; align-items: center;)